 A data breach is one of the biggest threats not being addressed by business owners today.

-Considering 73 percent of small businesses experience a cyber attack, it will most likely happen to you.
+Considering 50% of small businesses have been breached in the past 12 months, it will most likely happen to you.
 Unfortunately, not being aware of the consequences associated with a data breach and reacting poorly puts you at risk of losing thousands of dollars, if not your entire business.